-The Polo Club development would be served by the following roadways with the associated classifications as defined in the City's Master Thoroughfare Plan (See Site Plan, Exhibit 5 of the GHA Traffic Impact Study).
-North: Hawkweed Drive (Neighborhood Connector); east: new Book Road (Minor Arterial), to be constructed as part of this development; west: No connection from the west;

-and south: 119th (Minor Arterial).
+The Polo Club development would be served by the following roadways with the associated classifications as defined in the City's Master Thoroughfare Plan.
+North: Hawkweed Drive (Local Road); east: new Book Road (Minor Arterial), to be constructed to Hawkweed Drive as part of this development; west: No connection from the west; and south: two connections to 119th (Minor Arterial).
 The South Pointe subdivision exists to the north of this development and will be connected via Hawkweed Drive.
-The new Book Road will be constructed from Wild Timothy to 119th Street, connecting High Meadow and South Pointe subdivisions to 119th Street.
+The new Book Road will be constructed from Hawkweed Drive to 119th Street, connecting South Pointe subdivision to 119th Street.